 Coleen Crespo was born in Cleveland, Ohio, and raised in Fayetteville, NC, the oldest of seven children of a military family.
 She resides in Durham, N.C. and has one son, Iverson D. Trollinger, III, who attends Winston Salem State University.

 She has earned a B.S. in chemistry with biology minor; and a Master of Information Science from North Carolina Central University.
 She is certified in Clinical Trials – Data Management.

-With 23 years of professional experience, she has been employed the past six years at Duke University.
+With 23 years of professional experience, she has been employed the past seven years at Duke University.
 She is a Clinical Researcher Coordinator, III for the Alliance for Clinical Trials in Oncology and is Patient Advocate for various Duke University and UNC-Chapel Hill clinical trials.